venantius/glow/README.md

 ## Special Thanks

-I owe a big debt of gratitude to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static), which was a big inspiration.
-I also owe thanks to Alex Engelberg and Kyle Kingsbury ([@aphyr](https://github.com/aphyr)) - the former helped me work on an EBNF grammar for Clojure, and the latter I owe for making an accessible Clojure library for ANTLR.
+I owe a big debt of gratitude to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static) for their lists of keywords.
+I also owe thanks to Alex Engelberg and Kyle Kingsbury ([@aphyr](https://github.com/aphyr)) - the former helped me work on an EBNF grammar for Clojure, and the latter for writing [clj-antlr](https://github.com/aphyr/clj-antlr).

 ## License

 Copyright © 2015 W. David Jarvis

 Distributed under the Eclipse Public License 1.0, the same as Clojure.
+Parts of the ANTLR code are covered by the BSD license.